Andrew Hughes (footballer, born 1992): Newport County

 Hughes was a part of the Cardiff City youth system, joining them at the age of 7 before being released at aged 15.
 Hughes then joined the Newport County Academy and made his Newport County senior debut at the age of 16 on 10 December 2008 in the Conference South league.

 In the 2011–12 season Hughes played 44 games, more than any other County player that season.
 He also won County's Young player of the Year award.

 On 12 May 2012 Hughes played for Newport County in the FA Trophy Final at Wembley Stadium which Newport lost 2–0 to York City.

 In the 2012–13 season he was part of the Newport team that finished 3rd in the league, reaching the Conference National playoffs.
 Newport County won the playoff final versus Wrexham at Wembley Stadium 2–0 to return to the Football League after a 25-year absence with promotion to Football League Two.

 Hughes made his League Cup debut in Newport's 1st round 3–1 win at Brighton on 6 August 2013 as a second-half substitute for the injured Byron Anthony.
 He made his Football League debut for Newport in League Two versus Northampton Town on 10 August 2013.
 He scored his first Football League goal in a 1–1 draw with Scunthorpe United on 31 August 2013.
 Hughes signed a new deal with the club on 23 October 2013 to the end of the 2014–15 season which was further extended in the summer of 2015 to the end of the 2015–16 season.

 Peterborough United

-Hughes was offered a new contract by Newport County at the end of the 2015–16 season but chose to move on to Peterborough United on a two-year deal.
+Hughes was offered a new contract by Newport County at the end of the 2015–16 season but chose to move on to EFL League One club Peterborough United on a two-year deal.
+He made his debut for the club on 6 August 2016, in a 3–2 win against Rochdale.
+He scored his first goal for the club on 27 August 2016, in a 2–0 win against Milton Keynes Dons.

 Preston North End

-On the 21 June 2018, Hughes joined Preston North End on a three year deal for an undisclosed fee.
-He scored his first goal for the club in a 3-2 loss against West Bromwich Albion on 29 September 2018.
+On 21 June 2018, Hughes joined EFL Championship club Preston North End on a three-year deal for an undisclosed fee.
+He made his debut for the club on 4 August 2018, in a 1–0 win against Queens Park Rangers.
+He scored his first goal for the club in a 3–2 loss against West Bromwich Albion on 29 September 2018.
+On 5 January 2022, Hughes signed a new contract with Preston until 2024.
+On 19 January 2024, Hughes had the one-year contract extension option exercised and signed until the summer of 2025.
+On 13 January 2025, Hughes signed an extension to his contract, taking him to the end of the 2025-26 season.